Best Small-Business Funding Options

 Finding your angel

 Technically speaking, an angel investor must be an accredited investor.
-According to the U.S. Securities and Exchange Commissions, that means angel investors need a net worth of over $1 million or an income of over $200,000 for the past three years.3
+According to the U.S. Securities and Exchange Commission, that means angel investors need a net worth of over $1 million or an income of over $200,000 for the past three years.3

 Practically speaking, however, you could also count family and friends who invest in your business as angel investors.
 Remember that Fundable infographic?
-Family and friends make up the second-highest source of small-business financing.
-Given that family and friends invest in riskier schemes with beneficial terms for you, we think they qualify as angelic too.
+Family and friends make up the second-highest source of small-business financing.4 Given that family and friends invest in riskier schemes with beneficial terms for you, we think they qualify as angelic too.

 But if you want a true angel investor, you can always go on Shark Tank.
 If TV appearances aren’t your thing, you can also pitch to angel investing clubs.
 That’s right—you can find entire clubs of angels looking for their next investment.